Acorn Electron: Slogger Master RAM Board

-Introduced at around the start of 1987 and priced at £64.95 fitted or £54.95 as a kit, the Master RAM Board offered the familiar turbo mode from the Slogger Turbo-Driver alongside a shadow mode providing 32 KB of static shadow RAM in addition to the existing 32 KB, thus giving 64 KB in total.
-So-called "legally written software", this being software using the operating system calls and not writing directly to the screen, could function without significant modification, making substantially more memory available for BASIC, View, Viewsheet, language ROMs and many other applications.
+Introduced at around the start of 1987 and priced at £64.95 fitted or £54.95 as a kit, the Master RAM Board offered the familiar turbo mode from the Slogger Turbo-Driver alongside a shadow mode providing 32 KB of static RAM in addition to the existing 32 KB dynamic RAM, thus giving 64 KB in total RAM.
+Through the provision of 20 KB of shadow RAM, so-called "legally written software", this being software using the operating system calls and not writing directly to the screen, could function without significant modification, making substantially more memory available for BASIC, View, Viewsheet, language ROMs and many other applications.
 By providing extra storage this modification also allowed some games and applications intended for the BBC Micro to function on the Electron despite the lack of a native Mode 7.
+The RAM provided by the Master RAM Board was also "fast RAM", accessed by the CPU at 2 MHz.

 Applications could not directly address video memory in shadow mode without modification, so it was incompatible with most games, although there is no inherent reason why a game could not be written to function in shadow mode.
 A switch mounted through the case switched between normal, turbo and shadow modes.
+Despite providing an extra 32 KB, shadow mode potentially left up to 12 KB of the Electron's original dynamic RAM unused, with limited initial support provided for the use of this lower memory region.
+However, Slogger's modified operating system provided fundamental support for its use as a "print buffer", utilised by the company's own printer buffer software, and the programming interface concerned was elucidated in a series of magazine articles.

 Towards the end of the Electron's commercial lifetime, the Turbo-Driver and Master RAM Boards were offered already fitted to new Electrons in an attempt to increase sales.
 For a time, Jafa Systems manufactured their own equivalent of the Master RAM Board in order to support their own product range.